hubmapconsortium/ingest-validation-tools/docs/ims/index.md

-In the portal: IMS (To Be Deprecated) not in Portal
+In the portal: IMS not in Portal

 ## Metadata schema